slarwise/yamlls/README.md

 - Code Action: Open documentation in browser
 - Diagnostics: Validate yaml syntax
 - Diagnostics: Validate against schema
-- No configuration needed for kubernetes, CRD's and schemas that exist in json.schemastore.org

 ## Schema stores